MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 This article describes how to specify conditions under which an Azure Pipelines stage, job, or step runs.

-- By default, a job or stage runs if it doesn't depend on any other job or stage, or if all of the jobs or stages it depends on have completed and succeeded.
+- By default, a job or stage runs if it doesn't depend on any other job or stage, or if all its dependencies completed and succeeded.
 This condition applies not only to direct dependencies, but to their dependencies, computed recursively.

-- By default, a step runs if nothing in its job has failed yet and the step immediately preceding it has finished.
+- By default, a step runs if nothing in its job failed yet and the step immediately preceding it finished.

 You can override or customize this behavior by forcing a stage, job, or step to run even if a previous dependency fails, or by specifying a custom condition.

+## Conditions under which a stage, job, or step runs

-In the pipeline definition YAML file, you can specify the following conditions under which a stage, job, or step runs.
+In the pipeline definition YAML, you can specify the following conditions under which a stage, job, or step runs:
 [!INCLUDE [include](includes/task-run-built-in-conditions.md)]
 - Custom conditions

 > [!NOTE]
 > For Classic pipelines, you can specify the conditions under which the task or job runs in the **Control Options** of each task, and in the **Additional options** for a job in a release pipeline,

-::: moniker range="< azure-devops-2019"
-> [!NOTE]
-> YAML isn't supported in Team Foundation Server.
-::: moniker-end

-## Conditions under which a stage, job, or step runs

 By default, stages, jobs, and steps run if all direct and indirect dependencies succeed.
 This status is the same as specifying `condition: succeeded()`.
 For more information, see [succeeded status function](expressions.md#succeeded).